bhavuk2002/github-task-frontend/README.md

 - Repo Details (`/repo/:repoFullName`): Displays detailed information about a repository.
 - Followers (`/followers/:username`): Displays the list of followers for a specific user.

-### Would love your review and feedback.
+### Would love your reviews and feedback.
 Happy Coding.